-The Crime Writers’ Association is one organisation with around 700 ambassadors.
+The Crime Writers’ Association is one organisation with around 850 ambassadors.
 Our entry criteria is simple and wide ranging.
-We offer full membership for those in the UK and overseas who have published a full length work of crime fiction or non-fiction, and provisional membership for those who have a contract from a recognised publishing house but have not yet had their work published.
+We offer full membership for those authors in the UK and overseas who have/ have had published a full length work of crime fiction or non-fiction, and provisional membership for those who have a contract from a recognised publishing house but have not yet had their work published.
 If you are an author based outside the UK you are equally welcome.
 If you have self-published a full-length crime novel and can demonstrate your professionalism, you are most welcome too.

 For those who work primarily within the industry – publishers, editors, agents, bloggers and reviewers – we also have associate and corporate membership categories.

-It’s been over sixty years since John Creasey founded the CWA with the remit of promoting and supporting the genre.
-The association has gone from strength to strength without losing sight of our original mission and our membership is diverse with writers at all stages of their writing careers, writing within a multiple of crime genres and sub-genres, including non-fiction and true crime.
+It’s approaching seventy years since John Creasey founded the CWA with the remit of promoting and supporting the genre.
+The association has gone from strength to strength without losing sight of our original mission, and our membership is diverse with authors at all stages of their writing careers, writing within a multiple of crime genres and sub-genres, including non-fiction and true crime.

 Why should you join?